-^{15.} Food Banks are initiatives aimed at using food that, even if suitable for consumption, would otherwise be thrown away or wasted.
+15. Food Banks are initiatives aimed at using food that, even if suitable for consumption, would otherwise be thrown away or wasted.
 Operated in many Latin American countries, these initiatives are usually promoted by civil society organizations, in addition to government initiatives.
 In the case of Brazil, the issue entered the governmental agenda in the early 2000s in the context of food and nutrition security policies.
 In 2000, the Municipal Government of São André (SP) created the Santo André Municipal Food Bank and, in 2003, the issue gained a foothold on the federal agenda, being supported by the Extraordinary Ministry of Food Security and Fight against Hunger (MESA).
-In 2017, the federal government estimated that there were 107 Food Banks being publicly managed by state and municipal governments (Grisa & Fornazier, 2018).
+In 2017, the federal governments (Grisa & Fornazier, 2018).

 approach to food.
-In addition, the reference to the "sustainable food system," hich has become dominant in the literature and the discourse of international institutions (Béné et al., 2019), has been evolving in recent years.
+In addition, the reference to the "sustainable food system," which has become dominant in the literature and the discourse of international institutions (Béné et al., 2019), has been evolving in recent years.
 The terms "integrated" and "resilient" have been added, firstly to reflect the integration between the different components of food systems, including the consideration of climate change and rural territories, and, secondly, to highlight the imperative for these systems to recover and adapt in the face of external shocks or stresses (Blay-Palmer, 2020).
 This integrative référentiel also emphasizes the need for "whole system change" to achieve the Sustainable Development Goals by changing food consumption patterns (sustainable consumption and waste reduction), transitioning to sustainable forms of production and value chains that ensure nutrition, mitigating climate change and improving rural territories (Caron et al., 2020).